Latest posts by Ahmad Imran (see all)

 “For me, versatility in terms of features and specs is not the key, I am sure I can get these with other themes as well.
 It is the design and customisation options which are important for me.
 It has helped me to design my blog in a way I wanted – minimalist approach”

-The point is, although Avada has many options in it, you don’t need to use everything.
+The point is, although Avada has many options in it, you might not need to use everything.
 Pick up the ones that you are after and turn off the rest.

 Avada’s speed and performance